-What to expect at an OBS drop-In session
+What to expect at an OBS in-person session

 At our sessions you might see babies being breastfed, chestfed, being fed by bottle, cup, nursing supplementer (lactation aid), finger-feeding, using nipple shields, and more.
-You might see mothers expressing their milk in a variety of ways.
-Babies might be drinking their mother’s milk, donated breastmilk (find our Milk Sharing policy here) or formula milk.
+You might see people expressing their milk in a variety of ways.
+Babies might be drinking their parent’s milk, donated breastmilk (find our Milk Sharing policy here) or formula milk.
 We know that every family’s feeding journey is unique.
 Whatever stage you’re at, from pregnancy onwards, and whatever feeding looks like for you, we are here to help.
-You can read our Mission Statement here.
+You can read our Mission Statement and our Equality & Diversity Policy.

 We offer the Language Line interpretation service during our in-person sessions and virtual 1:1 consultations by video and phone.
 When booking an in-person slot via Calendly you can mention your needs in the section that asks about your breastfeeding issue or problem.